 WHAT IS GUILT

 What is guilt?
 The short answer is: “It’s complicated.”
 The long answer is: “It’s an integral part of life and beyond our current ability to understand.
-All we can do is scratch the surface.
+The best we can do is scratch the surface.

 A. Definition of Guilt

-The dictionary defines guilt as a feeling of deserving blame for various offences.
+The dictionary defines guilt as a feeling of deserving blame for various offenses.
 Another definition is the unhappy feeling because you have done something you think was wrong.
 Wikipedia probably has the closest definition.
-It is a moral emotion when a person believes they may have compromised their own standards.
+It is a moral emotion when a person believes they may have compromised their standards.

 Although related, it is not the same as shame.
 Shame arises from perceptions coming from others, whereas guilt arises from inside us.
 Sending everyone else to another planet may eliminate shame, but it would make guilt unbearable.